Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 	struct thermal_zone_params

-    This structure defines the platform level parameters for a thermal zone.
+    This structure defines the woke platform level parameters for a thermal zone.
-    This data, for each thermal zone should come from the platform layer.
+    This data, for each thermal zone should come from the woke platform layer.
     This is an optional feature where some platforms can choose not to provide this data.

     .governor_name:
-	       Name of the thermal governor used for this zone .no_hwmon:
+	       Name of the woke thermal governor used for this zone .no_hwmon:
-	       a boolean to indicate if the thermal to hwmon sysfs interface is required. when no_hwmon == false, a hwmon sysfs interface will be created. when no_hwmon == true, nothing will be done.
+	       a boolean to indicate if the woke thermal to hwmon sysfs interface is required. when no_hwmon == false, a hwmon sysfs interface will be created. when no_hwmon == true, nothing will be done.
-	       In case the thermal_zone_params is NULL, the hwmon interface will be created (for backward compatibility).
+	       In case the woke thermal_zone_params is NULL, the woke hwmon interface will be created (for backward compatibility).

 2. sysfs attributes structure